Heartburn in Older Adults: Causes, Symptoms & Treatment

 Heartburn, a common symptom of acid reflux, is characterized by a burning sensation in the chest, typically occurring after eating.
 This sensation, often rising from the stomach and reaching up to the neck, is caused by stomach acid backing up into the esophagus - the tube that carries food from the mouth to the stomach.

-While heartburn can be experienced by individuals of all ages, it tends to be more prevalent amongst older adults due to physiological changes and increased likelihood of health conditions that can exacerbate acid reflux symptoms.
+While heartburn can be experienced by individuals of all ages, it tends to be more prevalent among older adults due to physiological changes and increased likelihood of health conditions that can exacerbate acid reflux symptoms.

 The Prevalence of Heartburn in Older Adults